emacs-eask/cli/docs/content/en/Getting Started/Commands and options.md

 Create an elisp project with the default `Eask`-file and CI/CD support.

 {{< hint info >}}
-💡 The templates project is located in https://github.com/emacs-eask/template-elisp
+💡 The template project is located in https://github.com/emacs-eask/template-elisp
 {{< /hint >}}

 ## 🔍 eask init